-This educational idea is brought to you by Melissa & Doug , written by our Blog Ambassador Allison McDonald.
+This educational post of geometric stacker activities is brought to you by Melissa & Doug , written by our Blog Ambassador Allison McDonald.
 “Everyday play is what childhood should be about.”

 Geometric Stackers were always classroom favorites while I was teaching preschool.
 They offer so many ways to teach children in one simple toy.
 Now that I am a mom I appreciate this even more because with limited budgets and space having one toy that goes so far is ideal.

 The obvious way to use a geometric stacker is to simply deconstruct it and place the shapes back on the holder biggest to smallest.
 But with a little creative thinking you can make the learning go so much farther.
 Here are 5 new ways to teach sorting with this classic toy.
-First you’ll want to make one big pile of shapes.
+First you’ll want to make one big pile of the shapes pieces.

-- Go topsy turvy and place them on the holder smallest to largest.
+- Go topsy turvy and place the pieces on the holder, from smallest to largest.